ryanhagerty/mister-moji/README.md

 You can certainly add custom emojis, and it will work.
 To prevent the app from failing to load a missing image, I print out the emoji name if the image doesn't exist.

 * Where did you get your images?
   Oh, thanks for asking:
   * I got the images from [iamcal/emoji-data](https://github.com/iamcal/emoji-data).
   * I created a [batch action](https://design.tutsplus.com/tutorials/how-to-create-a-photoshop-batch-action--cms-32877) to convert all files to `24x24` with a black background.
 Because there are over 3,000 emojis, this took over 45 minutes :laughing:.
 Image size and transparency is a huge bottleneck when run in conjunction with the Python Slack Events API.
-* Slack only returns the emoji name instead of a ISO codepoint (like all emoji images everywhere are named).
+  * Slack only returns the emoji name instead of an ISO codepoint (like all emoji images everywhere are named).
 To get around this, I wrote a node script to rename and move all my images based on mapping the ISO name and the `short_name`.
 If you'd like to use a different set of images: Twitter, Google, etc. I put [that script up for download as well](https://github.com/ryanhagerty/unicode-slack-emoji-conversion).
   * Where are all the skin color emojis?
 Some system emoji sets don't support this, so it will default to the standard emoji.